upmaru/terraform-digitalocean-instellar/README.md

 ## Firewall Rules

-These are the rules that govern the incoming / outgoing traffic from your nodes
+These are the rules that govern the incoming / outgoing traffic from your nodes.

-## Database

-This will be the database you select used for running your application.
-Instellar will use `posgresql` as the default database.
-By default it will use the lowest tier.
-If you wish to use a larger db instance you can customize it.